 Please state the name of the person who has delegated authority to apply for this funding.
-This person must be an authorised signatory of the company or organisation applying or, in the case of an individual applicant, be the person named in Section A.
+This person must be an authorised signatory of the company or organisation applying or be the person named in Section A.

 I hereby confirm that the information in this application submission including the supporting documents is true and correct and I acknowledge that it is my responsibility to inform you immediately of any changes which could affect the interpretation or context of the application, and I confirm I will undertake to do this.